Dakostu/MiniStocks/README.md

-**ATTENTION: YAHOO FINANCE HAS DISABLED THEIR .CSV STOCK DATA API SERVICE.
-BECAUSE OF THAT, THIS PROGRAM WILL NOT WORK AS OF NOW.**
+**ATTENTION: THIS PROGRAM IS IN THE PROCESS OF SWITCHING APIs FOR FINANCIAL INFORMATION.
+DATA FROM stooq.com IS BEING USED NOW.

 # MiniStocks